-15.2 The Band will assess the suitability of prospective employees by:

-Verifying the candidate's identity, preferably from the most current photographic ID and proof of address except where, for exceptional reasons, none is available;
+- 15.2 The Band will assess the suitability of prospective players by: - Verifying the player's identity, preferably from the most current photographic ID and proof of address except where, for exceptional reasons, none is available. - This should include undertaking an internet search on the individuals to identify for any publicly reported issues.